Baking Powder vs Baking Soda

 Baking Powder

-Baking soda is excellent for recipes that use buttermilk, lemon juice, yogurt, fruit juices, brown sugar, maple syrup and cocoa powder.
+Baking soda is ideal for recipes that include acidic ingredients such as buttermilk, lemon juice, yogurt, fruit juices, brown sugar, maple syrup, and cocoa powder.
+Even honey, though varying in acidity depending on the type, can trigger this chemical reaction due to the natural acids it contains.

 Baking Powder VS Baking Soda, two major differences.
 The baking powder, in the past, manufacturers added wheat starch, which would add gluten to the baking powder.